Stains caused by eggs, either egg yolks or egg whites, are protein stains.

 Step 4: Launder the item.

-Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set the stain.
-If the stain is not gone let the item air dry and pretreat again with a prewash stain remover.
+Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set it.
+If it is not gone let the item air dry and pretreat again with a laundry stain remover.
 Repeat laundering if necessary.

 Step 1: Scrape off any excess egg from the upholstery.